-The BSRN was conceived and implemented in the late 1980s by the World Climate Research Program (WCRP, sponsored by WMO, ICSU, and IOC), with the collected data intended to be utilized for climate research applications; in particular, satellite product validation, climate model comparisons, and establishment of regional radiation climatologies, all in support of Earth radiation budget studies.
+The BSRN was conceived and implemented in the late 1980s by the World Climate Research Program (WCRP, sponsored by WMO, ICSU, and IOC), with the collected data intended to be utilized for climate research applications; in particular, satellite product validation, climate model comparisons, and establishment of regional radiation climatologies, all in support of earth radiation budget studies.
 In the mid 1990s, BSRN was included under the WCRP program called The Global Energy and Water Experiment (GEWEX).
-By the late 1990s, BSRN was designated as a contributing network the WMO Global Atmospheric Watch (GAW) Programme, III-6 and in the early 2000s was designated as the Global Baseline Surface Radiation Network of the Global Climate Observing System (GCOS).
+By the late 1990s, BSRN was designated as a contributing network of the WMO Global Atmospheric Watch (GAW) Programme, III-6 and in the early 2000s was designated as the Global Baseline Surface Radiation Network of the Global Climate Observing System (GCOS).

 BSRN sites are typically sponsored by the host country's national government or, in some cases, other public or private institutions.
-The sites; participation in BSRN is generally considered part of the countries’ contribution and obligation to the UN and other international sponsoring organizations.
+The sites’ participation in BSRN is generally considered part of the countries’ contribution and obligation to the UN and other international sponsoring organizations.

 Relevant publications at: https://bsrn.awi.de/other/publications/